stelar-eu/Hazard-classification/README.md

 ## Hazard-classification
 ```
-This repository contains the source code for Hazard-classification from incidentes reported in agri-food domain and is developed
+This repository contains the source code for Hazard-classification from incidents reported in the agri-food domain and is developed
-as a part of the stelar-eu project.
+as a part of the Stelar-EU project.
 ```
 ## System Requirements:
 ```